Craft Room Organization: tips for creating craft spaces from a pro organizer (& crafter)

 Use the walls to get your craft room organized!

-As you have seen in previous posts, I love using walls for storage, like this post: 14 ways to add storage using bathroom walls.
-It really helps in keeping the floor space open and it’s a lot of free storage space that can be used in a variety of ways.
+As you have seen in previous posts, I love using walls for storage.
+Like this post: 14 ways to add storage using bathroom walls.
+It really helps in keeping the floor space open.
+And it’s a lot of free storage space that can be used in a variety of ways.

-And a terrific way to maximize your wall storage space in your craft room is to use pegboard.
+A terrific way to maximize your wall storage space in your craft room is to use pegboard.

 Tired of all of that clutter in your garage, craft room, or kitchen counter tops?
 Organize with pegboard to keep your whole home neat and clutter-free.